paramaggarwal/blog/content/the-changing-scene-of-data/index.md

 ---
-title: "The Changing Scene of Data"
+title: 'The Changing Scene of Data'
-description: "Each and every day, we are posting updates to social networks, taking pictures, bookmarking websites and uploading digital content.
-Imagine if all this data was stored in the form of files on your…"
+description: 'Each and every day, we are posting updates to social networks, taking pictures, bookmarking websites and uploading digital content.
+Imagine if all this data was stored in the form of files on your…'
-date: "2016-02-20T14:00:18.475Z"
+date: '2016-02-20T14:00:18.475Z'
 categories:
   - Cloud Storage
   - Operating Systems
   - Data Management